genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 More information [here](https://docs.gradle.org/current/userguide/build_environment.html#sec:accessing_the_web_via_a_proxy).
 :::

-### Local server setup
+### Local server set-up

 Make sure you have completed the [Workstation setup](#workstation-setup) prior to this.

-We are going to setup Windows Subsystem for Linux (WSL 2) to deploy and run the application locally.
+We are going to set up Windows Subsystem for Linux (WSL 2) to deploy and run the application locally.

 You can install everything you need to run WSL by entering this command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.
 ```
 wsl --install
 ```
-If you need help with the WSL installation, please refer to [here](https://docs.microsoft.com/en-us/windows/wsl/install).
+Microsoft provides [documentation on the WSL installation](https://docs.microsoft.com/en-us/windows/wsl/install), if you need it.

 Then download the [Genesis WSL training distro](https://genesisglobal.jfrog.io/artifactory/community-uploads/training-wsl.zip).
 This distro contains everything you need to get started, including:
 Linux CentOS 7 base, Java 11 SDK, genesis user, nginx, FoundationDB.

 Now create a local folder where you want to run the distro, e.g., "C:\wsl\distros\training-distro\".
-Unzip the package downloaded there and from that folder run:
+Unzip the package downloaded there and from that folder, run:
 ```
 wsl --import TrainingCentOS . training-wsl.backup
 ```